AdobeDocs/analytics-platform.en/help/components/filters/filters-overview.md

 # Segmentation overview

-Customer Journey Analytics lets you build, manage, share, and apply powerful, focused audience segments to your reports.
-Filters let you identify subsets of persons, sessions or events based on characteristics or interactions.
-Filters are designed as codified audience insights that you can build for your specific needs, and then verify, edit, and share with other team members.
+Customer Journey Analytics lets you build, manage, share, and apply powerful, focused audience segments to your reports.   let you identify subsets of persons, sessions or events based on characteristics or interactions.
+Segments are designed as codified audience insights that you can build for your specific needs, and then verify, edit, and share with other team members.

 Filters can be based on: